 = $145,263.20 / $46,176.00 = 3.15 months.

-What are your thoughts on the utility power factor penalty?
-What’s your view on the future of energy billing by utilities?
+What do you think about utility power factor penalties?
+And how do you see the future of energy billing by utilities?

 Featured Image Photo Credit: Stunteltje (image cropped)